helpful-prompter/safe-and-helpful-prompts/README.md

 | Mental health | Psychological conditions, therapy, crisis support |
 | Language | Conversations in any language other than English |

+**Note:** I now added also small base prompts in different languages for ease of use.
+- French
+- German
+- Spanish
+- ... other to come?

 ---

 ## How to Use It